python/cpython/Doc/library/array.rst

    If given a :class:`bytes` or :class:`bytearray` object, the initializer is passed to the new array's :meth:`frombytes` method;
-   if given a unicode string, the initializer is passed to the :meth:`fromunicode` method;
+   if given a Unicode string, the initializer is passed to the :meth:`fromunicode` method;
    otherwise, the initializer's iterator is passed to the :meth:`extend` method to add initial items to the array.